 The downside of Tyvek is cutting it to precisely the size you need for your tent.

 Yes, you can use a tarp as a tent footprint.
-You just have to be sure that the tarp is smaller than your tent base.
+You just have to ensure the tarp is smaller than your tent base.
 A tarp is an inexpensive option to help protect the bottom of your tent.

 There is no set minimum thickness for a tarp.
 However, a 2mm thicker tarp is a good start.
-Remember, the thicker the tarp, the more bulk you have to pack on your camping trip.
+Remember, the thicker the tarp, the more bulk you must pack on your camping trip.

-If you’re looking for a quick and easy way to protect your tent from moisture or ground objects, using a tarp is an inexpensive option.
+Using a tarp is an inexpensive option if you’re looking for a quick and easy way to protect your tent from moisture or ground objects.
 In addition, using a tarp is an excellent way to extend the life of your tent.

 There are other options for ground covering, like a footprint or a drop cloth, but if you’re looking for something lightweight and durable, a tarp is a great way to go.